YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Each device has a WIDTH and a LENGTH that define the virtual "page".
 The WIDTH determines the maximum size of a record for a device, while the LENGTH determines how many records fit on a page.
 When the current record size ($X) reaches the maximum WIDTH and the device has WRAP enabled, YottaDB starts a new record.
 When the current line ($Y) reaches the maximum LENGTH, YottaDB starts a new page.

-For devices OPENed with a Unicode CHSET, WRITE * takes intexpr as a code-point and writes the associated Unicode character in the encoding specified by CHSET.
+For devices OPENed with a Unicode CHSET, WRITE * takes intexpr as a code-point and writes the associated Unicode® character in the encoding specified by CHSET.
 For devices OPENed in M mode, WRITE * takes intexpr as an ASCII value and writes the associated ASCII character.

 The WRITE command also has several format control characters that allow the manipulation of the virtual cursor.
 For all I/O devices, the YottaDB format control characters do the following: